Ada-C6/big-o/README.md

 end
 ```

+ANSWER: O(n) - each loop has O(n), but as there are two we would add them and ignore the coefficient, resulting in O(n)

 Snippet 3 - Big O:
 ```ruby
 def first_element_is_red?(array)
   array[0] == 'red' ? true : false
 end
 ```

+ANSWER: Constant - there is only ever one item being looked at

 Snippet 4 - Big O:
 ```ruby